aaron-grau/curic/rails/homeworks/questions/capybara.md

 ## Controller Tests

-Run `rails generate rspec:controller UsersController` to generate a spec file for the `UsersController`.
+Run `rails generate rspec:controller Users` to generate a spec file for the `UsersController`.

 Use the following skeleton.
 Fill in the pending specs to test each action in your `UsersController`.
 The first spec filled in for you: